SurtMcGert/FYP-dental-disease-detection/README.md

 ## semi-enhanced Branch

-This branch contains the implementation of YOLOv6 on first VOLOv6s and then YOLOv6s6 with processing to enhance the images using CLAHE
+This branch contains the implementation of Self Attention on the YOLOv6 Model

 ### 500 epochs YOLOv6s